rrobinlee/stocks_neuralforecast/README.md

 ### NHITS and LSTM Performance for Portfolio

-In addition to predicting each stock, I also want to compute the predicted total value of my simulated portfolio.
+In addition to predicting each stock, I also compute the predicted total value of my simulated portfolio.
 With both models' outputs, I calculate how many shares of each stock I initially "bought" at the start of 2019 and multiply the number of shares for each stock by the last price.

 ```
 NHITS Portfolio MAE: $13,630.83